 Jacob Flynn is serving a prison sentence for manslaughter.
-Like pretty much every other inmate incarcerated here, he will protest his innocence relentlessly to anyone who will listen.
-The fact of the matter is, however, that Flynn caused the death of a seventy-three year old gentleman through reckless driving.
-He will tell you that the old man was at fault as much as he was.
-He will give you any number of entirely plausible reasons why he feels his case was handled badly, and why the judge had something against him, and why his solicitor let him down, and how if it hadn’t been for the fact that he’d caught his lying bitch of a girlfriend in bed with his best friend then he wouldn’t have been driving at almost twice the legal speed limit down a narrow residential road at just after two-thirty on a quiet Thursday afternoon in late November last year.
+Like pretty much every other inmate being held here, he’ll protest his innocence relentlessly to anyone who’ll listen.
+The fact of the matter is, however, that Flynn caused the death of a seventy-three year old pedestrian through his reckless driving.
+He’ll tell you the old man was at fault as much as he was.
+He’ll give you any number of entirely plausible reasons why he feels his case was handled badly, and why the judge had something against him, and why his solicitor let him down, and how, if it hadn’t been for the fact he’d caught his lying bitch of a girlfriend in bed with his best friend, he wouldn’t have been driving at almost twice the speed limit down a narrow residential road at just after two-thirty on a quiet Thursday afternoon in late November last year.

-Whatever Flynn might tell you, the fact remains that he was travelling too fast when he lost control of his car around a tight bend.
-He mounted the pavement and mowed down Mr Eddie McDermott as he walked back to his house after a lunchtime drink with friends.
-The fact remains that his driving was the sole cause of Mr McDermott’s untimely death, and in the eyes of the law he is being punished accordingly.
+Whatever Flynn might tell you, the fact remains he was travelling too fast when he lost control of his car around a tight bend.
+He mounted the pavement and mowed down Eddie McDermott as he walked back to his house after a lunchtime drink with friends.
+The fact remains, Flynn’s driving was the sole cause of Mr McDermott’s untimely death, and in the eyes of the law he is being punished accordingly.

-I hate this place more with every second I have to spend here.
+I hate this place more with every second I spend here.
 I don’t know how the rest of them can handle it.
-There’s some that’ve been in here longer than I’ve been alive, but I don’t even know how I’m going to last another week.
-Every morning I wake up and wish that I hadn’t got into the car that day.
+There’s some that’ve been banged-up longer than I’ve been alive, but I don’t even know how I’m going to last another week.
+Every morning I wake up and wish I hadn’t got into the car that day.
 Every morning I wish I’d never found Elaine with that bastard Peters or that I’d never even met the bitch in the first place.
 We’d only been together for just over a year, and look how much it’s cost me.
 I’ll spend more time in here alone than we spent together.
 I know there’s no point thinking like this but I can’t help it.
-The hours are long and slow and there’s nothing else to do.
+The hours are long inside, and there’s nothing else to do.

 I shouldn’t be here.

-Bewsey is snoring again.
+Bewsey’s snoring again.
 He amazes me.
 I don’t know how he does it.
 There’s a man you’d have put money on cracking up by now.
-He’s in his late fifties, he’s overweight, has a stammer, gets picked on constantly by the mentally-challenged thugs in here and, as far as I’m aware, he’d never been in any trouble before he got himself wrapped up in the mess that eventually wound him up in here.
-On the other hand, Salman, who sleeps in the bunk above mine, is a cocky little bastard.
-He’s only in here for another couple of weeks.
+He’s in his late fifties, he’s overweight, has a stutter, constantly gets picked on by the mentally-challenged thugs in here and, as far as I’m aware, he’d never been in any trouble before he got himself wrapped up in the mess that eventually wound him up in here.
+On the other hand, Salman, the guy in the bunk above mine, is a cocky little bastard.
+He’s only here for another couple of weeks.
 He’s in and out of these places all the time and has been for years.
-He’ll be out and back in again for another stretch before either Bewsey or I are released.
+He’ll be out and back in again before either Bewsey or I are released.

 Here we go, first fight of the day.
-I can hear trouble a few blocks down.
+I can hear trouble a few cells down.
 Someone’s screaming.
 Sounds like they’re being strangled.
-This kind of thing used to shock me, even scare me, but you get used to it pretty quick and it doesn’t bother me now.
-You can’t go for anything longer than a couple of hours in here without someone trying to-
+This kind of thing used to shock me, scare me, even, but you get used to it quick and now it doesn’t bother me.
+You can’t go longer than a couple of hours in here without someone trying to—

-Jesus Christ!
 Bewsey just scared the hell out of me.
-I thought he was still asleep.
+I thought he was asleep.
 Shit, he just sat bolt upright looking like he’s seen a ghost or had his parole turned down again or something.
 Bloody hell, his face is ashen white.
 Something’s not right with him.

-“You okay?”
+‘You okay?’
 I ask again.
 Being in this place has made me suspicious of everyone, no matter how harmless they might make themselves out to be.
 I don’t trust him.
-He’s either trying to trick me into getting closer or he’s about to have a full blown panic attack.
-Either way I’m stopping over here on my bunk, right out of the way.
+He’s either trying to trick me into getting closer or he’s gonna have a full blown panic attack.
+Either way I’m stopping over here, right out of the way.

-“I can’t...” he starts to say as he rubs at the side of his neck again.
-He’s looking into space but then his eyes dart up to look above me.
-Salman is trying to climb down from his bunk.
+‘I can’t …’ he starts, still rubbing the side of his neck.
+He’s looking into space, but his eyes dart up to look above me.
+Salman’s trying to get down from his bunk.
 He’s half-tripping, half-falling down.
-Now he’s doubled-up with pain and he’s coughing and wheezing like he can’t catch his breath.
+Now he’s doubled-up with pain on the floor and he’s coughing and wheezing like he can’t catch his breath.
 He’s dragged himself over to the toilet.
 Christ, he’s puking up blood.
 What the hell is going on here?
-Now Bewsey’s up on his feet and he’s grabbing and scratching at his neck too.
+Now Bewsey’s on his feet, still grabbing and scratching at his neck.

-“What is it?”
+‘What is it?’
 I ask but he can’t even hear me, never mind answer.
 He’s not faking.
 This is for real.
-The cell is suddenly filled with noise, both of them coughing their guts up and trying to scream for help.
+The cell is suddenly filled with noise, both of them coughing their guts up, trying to scream for help.

 Bewsey can’t breathe.
 Bloody hell, the poor bastard can’t get any oxygen.
 He’s up on his feet and he’s trying to take in air but his throat is blocked.
 I have to do something.
 I jump up and push him back down onto his bed.
-He tries to get up again but then collapses onto the mattress.
-His body starts to shake and he tries to move but all his strength has gone.
+He tries to get up, then collapses onto the mattress.
+His body starts to shake and he tries to fight but all his strength has gone.
 I can hear Salman moaning and coughing behind me and there are similar noises coming from other cells around this one.
-I glance back over my shoulder just in time to see Salman fall to the ground and smack his head against the wall, knocking himself out cold.
+I look back over my shoulder just as Salman falls to the ground.
+He smacks his head against the wall, knocking himself out cold.

-I just look at him for a second before touching his neck and checking for a pulse.
+I just look at him for a second, then touch his neck and check for a pulse.

 Can’t feel anything.